 3.4.
 Advising outcomes of consultation

-You must inform your workers and any representatives involved in the consultation of your final decision or course of action as soon as possible.
+You must inform your workers of your final decision or course of action as soon as possible.
 You should provide information to help them understand the reasons for your decision.

 3.5.
 To what extent should you consult?